 Deep bows to your most holy human,

-We are a collective of Truth-seekers and Way-showers who believe that the most mundane things in life are just as holy as the most powerful mystical experiences.
+I believe that the most mundane things in life are just as holy as the most powerful mystical experiences.